Site icon Future of the Force

 Crunchyroll Reveals 2026 Anime Awards Winners

-Crunchyroll, ultimate home for anime worldwide, revealed the winners of the tenth annual Crunchyroll Anime Awards during a star-studded ceremony in Tokyo Japan today.
-The full list of honorees that can be found on the Anime Awards Official Website and below.
+Crunchyroll, the ultimate home for anime worldwide, revealed the winners of the tenth annual Crunchyroll Anime Awards during a star-studded ceremony in Tokyo, Japan, today.
+The full list of honorees can be found on the Anime Awards Official Website and below.

-The event was once again hosted by renowned voice actress Sally Amaki and popular entertainer Jon Kabira.
-The Weekndpresented the most anticipated award of the night, Anime of the Year, to My Hero Academia FINAL SEASON.
+Renowned voice actress Sally Amaki and popular entertainer Jon Kabira once again hosted the event.
+The Weeknd presented the most anticipated award of the night, Anime of the Year, to My Hero Academia FINAL SEASON.

-Director Tatsuya Nagamine was honoured with the Global Impact Award recognising his groundbreaking work in Japanese anime including Ojamajo Doremi and PreCure to Dragon Ball Super and ONE PIECE.
+Director Tatsuya Nagamine was honored with the Global Impact Award, recognizing his groundbreaking work in Japanese anime, including Ojamajo Doremi and PreCure, to Dragon Ball Super and ONE PIECE.
 Masayuki Sato—an animator who worked closely with Director Nagamine on numerous projects, including Happiness Charge PreCure! and ONE PIECE, and with whom he shared a deep personal friendship—accepted the Award on Nagamine-san’s behalf.

 Here’s the full list of winners:

-Did your favourite anime win an award today?
+Did your favorite anime win an award at the Crunchyroll Awards today?
 Let us know in the comments down below.

 Exit mobile version